isakro/shoredate/README.md

 As the method of shoreline dating is determined by relative sea-level change, it is dependent on reliable geological reconstructions of this development.
-The method as outlined here was therefore originally developed for the Skagerrak region of south-eastern Norway – extending from Horten in the north east to Arendal in the south west (see figure below).
+The method as outlined here was originally developed for the Skagerrak region of south-eastern Norway – extending from Horten in the north east to Arendal in the south west (see figure below).
 This region has newly compiled shoreline displacement curves for Horten (Romundset 2021), Porsgrunn (Sørensen et al. 2014; Sørensen et al. 2023), Tvedestrand (Romundset 2018; Romundset et al. 2018) and Arendal (Romundset 2018).
 The region also formed the study area for Roalkvam (2023), in which the method and its parameters were derived.